15 Best Salad Greens to Grow Indoors

 Indoor salad garden

-Cabbage or Patta gobhi, apart from being cooked as a vegetable, makes for great salad greens.
+Cabbage or Patta gobhi makes for great salad greens.
 It is packed with nutrients and can easily grow indoors.
 Just make sure not to crowd them.
-Moreover, use a soil rich in organic matter and water frequently.
+Also, use soil rich in organic matter and water frequently.
 Cabbages are heavy feeders, so provide them with manure at small intervals.

 14. Dill